 Non-GAAP financial measures are, broadly speaking, those which either include or exclude items contained in the most closely comparable GAAP measure.
 EBITDA (earnings before interest, taxes, depreciation and amortization) is a classic example.
-Although historically such measures were often referred to as "pro forma," e.g., "pro forma operating expense," many companies now instead explicitly designate such measures as non-GAAP, e.g., "non-GAAP operating expense."

 Reg G is broad in its scope.
 It applies to any public disclosure, at any time, whether in writing or oral, of material information that includes a non-GAAP financial measure.
 It thus applies far beyond the scope of earnings releases and related conference calls to cover all public communications by the company.
 By contrast, Item 10(e) generally applies only to information filed with the SEC, though it imposes tighter restrictions.